kotmatross28729/ItemPhysic/README.md

 - Fully formatted README

 - Fixed floating items spinning very fast when they reach the surface

 - Fixed item despawn option not working

 - Backported items slowing down in the cobweb

 - Added a config option to disable "Power:" text above HUD && make "Power:" translatable

 - Fixed item textures not being hidden if the item has a 3D model

+- Fixed explosive/hydroactive hazards from hbm's ntm not working

+- Added config option responsible for the resistance of items to cactus

+- Added List of items that are explosion resistant

+- Added List of items that are undestroyable

+- Added List of items that are sulfuric acid-resistant (hbm's ntm)

 ---